Mahamat Saleh Annadif: Early life and career

-Annadif was born in Arada, Chad and holds an engineering degree in telecommunications from the Polytechnic School of Madagascar.
+Annadif was born in Arada, Chad to a Rizeigat Arab family of the Mahariya branch and holds an engineering degree in telecommunications from the Polytechnic School of Madagascar.

 Upon graduating, Annadif worked at the telecommunications department of the National Office of Posts and Telecommunications (ONTP) from 1981 to 1982.
 As a leading member of the National Liberation Front of Chad/Democratic Revolutionary Council (FROLINAT/CDR), he was in charge of the group's information and propaganda from 1982 to 1985; afterwards he was second vice-president of FROLINAT/CDR from 1985 to 1988.
 He again worked at the ONTP from 1988 to 1989 as head of research.

 Roles in government

 Annadif served in the government as Secretary of State for Agriculture from 1989 to 1990.
 Later, he was Director-General of the ONTP from 1995 to 1997.

 Annadif was first appointed as Minister of Foreign Affairs on May 21, 1997.
 On January 9, 2003, he signed a peace agreement with Mahamat Garfa, the leader of the rebel National Resistance Alliance (ANR), in Libreville, Gabon, providing for a cease-fire and the reintegration of the rebels into society.
 He was replaced as Foreign Minister in 2003 after six years in office.
 Later, he was appointed as the Director of the Cabinet of President Idriss Déby, taking office on September 9, 2004.
 He was subsequently appointed as Permanent Representative of the African Union to the European Union in May 2006.

 Annadif was appointed as Secretary-General of the Presidency in April 2010.

 On 17 April 2012, Annadif was arrested on suspicion of embezzlement.
 He denied the charges and was released on 17 July 2013.